lminvielle/histological-img-processing/README.md

 **Avoiding training**:
 Since the training can take quite some time, a weight file (named _best.pt_) corresponding to Yolo size L trained over RGB images is available [here](https://drive.google.com/file/d/1usxGy7x4s5XRdzY1pvKDUlSZ-sOSok-O/view?usp=sharing).
-Place it in **runs/train/sizeL\_clrRGB/weights**
+Place it in **runs/train/sizeL\_clrRGB/weights/**.
-The command line to create the whole path is `mkdir -p runs/train/sizeL_clrRGB/weights` (to be run from folder **localization**).
+In case, the command line to create the whole path is `mkdir -p runs/train/sizeL_clrRGB/weights` (to be run from folder **localization**).
-In this case, you can skip data preparation and training and directly execute the testing part of the script.
+In this case, you can skip Data preparation and Training and directly execute the Testing part of the script.

 - Testing